 Known for its wide open spaces and rich agricultural heritage, Tennessee offers a variety of fall festivals and events in October celebrating the history and harvest of the state.
 From the Harvest Festival at Dollywood to a world-class barbecue competition hosted by Tennessee's own Jack Daniels Whiskey, there are plenty of exciting opportunities to discover the culture of this southern state in October.

 - Harvest Festival of Dollywood: All month long in Pigeon Forge, you can enjoy free concerts (included with admission price), arts and crafts artisans, pumpkin sculptures at the Great Pumpkin LumiNights, and special regional food during this popular annual Southern gospel festival.

-- National Storytelling Festival: Attend the world's premier storytelling festival in Jonesborough from October 5 to 7, 2018.
+- National Storytelling Festival: Attend the world's premier storytelling festival in Jonesborough.
 Featuring tales of all kinds told beneath big festival tents and nighttime stars, this festival also includes Midnight Cabaret, Ghost Stories, and Story Slam.